joshtanenbaum/workshop-frontend-framework/README.md

 ```
 </details>

 This part is pretty self-explanatory.
-But there is a couple things to note: we can access the properties in `data` by simply calling `this.` in any part of the `Vue` object.
+Note that we can access the properties in `data` by simply calling `this.` in any part of the `Vue` object.

+#### Now, we need to actually render all this good movie data we pulled from the database!

 Pretty amazing!
 Now, finally, we are trying to add the search result display into our html.
 We need to iterate the `filteredGames`, which is a list consists of all the search results, and display the content of it(i.e. images, url to the official website, etc).
-Since this is your first time hanging out with `Vue`, we will give the secret out.
+Since this is your first time hanging out with `Vue`, we'll give the secret out.

 ```html
     <ul>